cs-uob/COMS20012/docs/labs/LAB5.md

 Luckily, you do not need to understand most of the code.
 There is only a small fraction that you need to be familiar with and an even smaller fraction that you need to understand in details.
-Being able to distinguish between those categories is a very important skills.
+Being able to distinguish between those categories is a very important skill.

 To become familiar with a code base, there is no substitute for actually poking around.
 Browse through the tree a bit to get a sense of how things are